LIT-Protocol/vincent-smart-account-signer/README.md

 The backend service receives the serialized permission account and:

 1. Deserializes the permission account using the Vincent empty account
-2. Creates a Kernel client with the permission account
-3. Builds an Aave transaction (in this case, an ERC20 approval):
+2. Builds an Aave transaction (in this case, an ERC20 approval):
    - Gets USDC token address for the chain (from Aave Address Book)
    - Gets Aave Pool address
    - Encodes an `approve(spender, amount)` call
    - If the account already holds USDC, `supply` and `withdraw` operations will also be bundled after the approval
-4. Prepares an **unsigned UserOperation** containing:
+3. Prepares an **unsigned UserOperation** containing:
    - Transaction calldata
    - Gas limits and fee parameters
    - Nonce